anfragment/encursors/README.md

 Ever feel like a lone wanderer on the digital plains of the web?
 Do your static websites seem just a tad too... *static*?
 Fear not, for Encursors is here to help!
 This nifty little tool transforms your website into a bustling village square.
 With a simple script, Encursors displays each visitor's cursor movements in real time, letting everyone see where everyone else is looking.
 It's like a party on your page, and everyone's invited!

-The backend is build with [Encore](https://encore.dev), a development platform for building event-driven and distributed systems.
+The backend is built and hosted with [Encore](https://encore.dev), a development platform for building event-driven and distributed systems.
 You can run your own instance by cloning the repostory.

 > [!NOTE]
 > Encursors does not display cursors or track users on mobile devices.